 #2 Collect Rainwater

-Use a rain barrel to collect the runoff from your roof’s gutters.
+Prepare your gutters for the rainy season and use a rain barrel to collect the runoff from your roof’s gutters.
 By catching rainwater, you are creating your own supply of natural water, which you can use to water your garden, wash your car, and much more — all without spending a penny!

 What’s more, is that rainwater is better for your plants, as it is free from the chemicals and pollutants that can be found in groundwater.
 Consider installing a drainage valve into the barrel to allow you to collect water easily.
 Don’t forget to ask your property manager about monetary incentives that your state may be offering to households that practice rainwater harvesting.